fbpx

 • Katakana has sharper figures and is used primarily to emphasize something or when writing foreign loan words.

-• Kanji are adopted from Chinese characters, and usually provides the basic meaning of a phrase.
+• Kanji are adopted from Chinese characters, and usually provide the basic meaning of a phrase.

 • Romanji refers to the English alphabet and is used for translating words.

-Romanji is rarely used, which means that Japanese relies on a mix of hiragana, katakana, and kanji.
+Romanji is rarely used, which means that the Japanese rely on a mix of hiragana, katakana, and kanji.

 japanese learning study partner